gutow/Langmuir_Trough/README.md

    the environment you can issue the `$ exit` command on the command line.
 5. While still in the shell install the latest trough software and all its requirements
-   `$ pip install -U ????`.
+   `$ pip install -U langmuir_trough`.
 6. Still within the environment shell test this by starting jupyter `$ jupyter notebook`.
 Jupyter should launch in your browser.
     1. Open a new notebook using the default (Python 3) kernel.
     2. In the first cell import the Trough_GUI:
        `import Trough_GUI`.
-        When run this cell set things up and try to talk to the trough.
+        When run this cell sets things up and tries to talk to the trough.
 7. If you wish, you can make this environment available to an alternate Jupyter install as a special kernel when you are the user.
     1. Make sure you are running in your virtual environment `$ pipenv shell`